dashincubator/dash-incubator-app/rules.md

 Cards should always have only one member assigned at a time and who is the Bounty Admin for that card.

-> Admins assign their username to the card in Trello (using the ‘Add to card->Members’ option on the right side of the card).
-This card-level assignment is displayed on the front of the card on the Trello board.

 Admins can delegate their role on Bounty Cards to a different Admin user at any time by changing the Card’s assigned member to the new Admin (and presumably agree this first in the Card’s comments.
 The new admin then earns the rewards on any new task assignments (or the two admins can agree in the comments which Tasks they will each be administering and claiming rewards for).

-If a Bounty has any outstanding Task Claims for more than 3 days with no reply to the user, another Admin can assign themselves to that card (and state to the prior Bounty Admin in the comments).
+If a Bounty has any outstanding Task Claims for more than 7 days with no reply to the user, another Admin can assign themselves to that card (and state to the prior Bounty Admin in the comments).

 Admins can reserve and claim Tasks on any Bounty Cards that they’re not assigned as the admin for.
 In other words, Admins can’t administer and complete Tasks on the same Bounty card, they need another Admin to manage their tasks and process their claims on that card.

+> Admins assign their username to the card in Trello (using the ‘Add to card->Members’ option on the right side of the card).
+This card-level assignment is displayed on the front of the card on the Trello board.

 ### 4.2.2 Card Description